 III.
-Composition of the governing body of the parliamentary administration12
+Composition of the governing body of the parliamentary administration

-The bodies governing parliamentary administrations13 vary across the parliaments studied, taking the form of: parliamentary service commissions or committees devoted to managing the administration of the parliament (Canada, Kenya, New Zealand, the Republic of Korea, the United Kingdom House of Commons and Zambia), a Bureau (France, Morocco), the Speaker (Uruguay), relevant offices of the Secretariat (India and South Africa), the SGs on behalf of the respective Speakers (Bundestag and Bundesrat, Germany), or the Chamber Secretariat (Uruguay).
+The bodies governing parliamentary administrations vary across the parliaments studied, taking the form of: parliamentary service commissions or committees devoted to managing the administration of the parliament (Canada, Kenya, New Zealand, the Republic of Korea, the United Kingdom House of Commons and Zambia), a Bureau (France, Morocco), the Speaker (Uruguay), the office of the Secretariat (India), Directorates General within the parliament (Bundestag, Germany), the SG on behalf of the Speaker (Bundesrat, Germany) or the Chamber Secretariat (Uruguay).
 In most cases, the SG (or Clerk) is the head of the parliament's administration.
 In countries where a PSA is present, the establishment of an independent commission as the autonomous governing body of the parliamentary administration is common.